-Teaching International Law in Western Law Schools
+Teaching International Law in ‘Western’ Law Schools

 There is a shared belief in the neutrality of international law in these country-specific accounts of Western law schools.
 It stands in stark contrast to the consciousness of the sensibility of its Euro-centric or Western-centric nature in non-Western law schools.
 The countries included as ‘Western’ are Australia, Finland, France, Germany, the United Kingdom, and the United States.
-The categorisation is somewhat ambiguous, as Australia, as a former colony of the United Kingdom, shares many of the concerns of the other former colonies, namely the missing country-specific content of its international law curriculum, as set out by Crawford 1981-1983 and Shearer 1983.
-Scoville and Markovic 2016, found distinct signs of parochialism in their empirical study of the the teaching of international law in the United States.
-Nevertheless, they declare themselves to be agnostic about this bias.
+The categorisation is somewhat ambiguous, partly because inequalities within these states means that both Western and non-Western characteristics of privilege and disadvantage are evidenced.
+Furthermore, Australia, as a former colony of the United Kingdom, shares many of the concerns of the other former colonies, namely the missing country-specific content of its international law curriculum, as set out by Crawford 1981-1983 and Shearer 1983.
+Scoville and Markovic 2016 finds distinct signs of parochialism in an empirical study of the the teaching of international law in the United States.
+Nevertheless, the authors declare themselves to be agnostic about this bias.
 If a bias is found, then it is found in the emphasis on topics, not in international law itself.
 Parochialism is one of methodology in Germany, according to Kimminich 1986, driven by the German affinity to romantic abstraction.
 Dutheil de la Rochère 1982 notes interdisciplinarity and broadness as distinct features of French law schools.
 Complementing the assumption of neutrality is a general assumption of the non-ideological nature of the teaching of international law in Western law schools.
-Brown 1982, who summarises the results of a questionnaire about teaching international law returned by 25 UK universities, finds that the teaching profession is convinced of its own non-political and non-ideological methods.
-He notably dismissively references (fictitious) ‘ideology mongers’ (p.
+Brown 1982, which summarises the results of a questionnaire about teaching international law returned by 25 UK universities, finds that the teaching profession is convinced of its own non-political and non-ideological methods.
+It notably dismissively references (fictitious) ‘ideology mongers’ (p.
 174).
 Curtis Bradly in Alvarez et. al. 2008 states that personal politics do not belong in the classroom nor in the scholarly analysis of arguments.
 It is telling that there is an assumption about the neutrality of international legal norms despite the often international student body and despite the explicit mention of relationships of power in international law (Alvarez et. al 2008).
 This presumed neutrality of international law may be behind the authors’ repeated promotion of the benefits of teaching and learning international law.
 This is implicit in Broms 1994, a comparison of international law teaching in law schools in France, the United Kingdom, the United States, and Finland.
-It is also implicit in MacDonald 1974, 1975, 1976, a historical account of teaching international law in Canada, whereby there is an understanding that the maturity of a law school grows with the international law courses it offers.
+It is also implicit in MacDonald 1974, MacDonald 1975, and MacDonald1976, a historical account of teaching international law in Canada, whereby there is an understanding that the maturity of a law school grows with the international law courses it offers.

 Alvarez, José, Bradley, Curtis, Weiner, Allen, Cleveland, Sarah.
 “The Politics of Teaching International Law.”
 Proceedings of the Annual Meeting (American Society of International Law) 102 (2008): 305-318.